Chris-Bee/docker_kalibr/README.md

 docker run -it --rm --net=host -v "$(pwd)":/kalibr/data kalibr:latest
 ```

-If you want to have visual output (and use the kalibr `--show-extraction`) command, you also have to map the display accordingly.
+If you want to have visual output (and use the kalibr `--show-extraction` command), you also have to map the display accordingly.

 ```bash
 docker run -it --rm --net=host --env="DISPLAY" --volume="$HOME/.Xauthority:/root/.Xauthority:rw" -v "$(pwd)":/kalibr/data kalibr:latest